 This unit explores the wonderful world of plants!
 Students are introduced to the process of classification and explore the major categories of plants in the plant kingdom.
 They explore the structure and function of the flowering plant, and learn the many processes by which a flowering plant may be reproduced – both naturally and by propagation techniques.
 Students cultivate a garden plot and undertake laboratory work gaining practical skills as they do so.

 Have you ever wondered how magnets work, why boats float, what causes lightning?
 Well, now you can find out.
-Loud, Bright, Sparks explores Energy and Forces in their many interesting forms.
-Students investigate the movement of energy using sound, light and electricity through designing and carrying out experiments.
-They will discuss forces such as magnetism and why these ideas are important in the modern world.
+This unit explores Forces and Energy in their many interesting forms.
+Students investigate the movement of energy through designing and carrying out experiments.
+They will discuss forces such as magnetism, gravity and buoyancy and why these ideas are important in the modern world.
 Through exploration and research, pupils will find out how energy efficiency is achieved to help reduce our impact on the environment.

 SCB11: All Creatures Great & Small

 The rich diversity of animal life on Earth is a focus of this unit.
 Students learn how to classify living things, explaining how the physical structures and appearance of different animals are related to the environment and habitats.
 They investigate cells, organs and body systems such as digestion, circulation and respiration.
 Opportunity is provided to participate in an animal dissection.
 Micro-organisms such as bacteria and viruses are investigated.